 What might you need to simplify?

 I could chew on this topic all day and would love to hear your thoughts.
 I know some of my online friends are selling homes and renting or moving to cabins in the woods or diving into full-time studies again to pursue a dream.
 It doesn’t always look like slow and simple.
-Yet each of these women inspire me with their thoughtful, very purposeful, life choices.
+Yet each of these women inspires me with their thoughtful, very purposeful, life choices.